popovicialinc/gama/README.md

 1) Extract "platform-tools-latest-windows.zip"

-2) Copy the .bat file in that folder
+2) Copy the .bat file in the "platform-tools" folder

 3) Run the script